 Excuse us while we pick our jaws up off the floor—this violet eyeshadow look created by makeup artist Hung Vanngo is everything.
 With varying violet shades on the eyes, cheeks, and lips, it's the perfect way to showcase how many versatile violet shades there are, along with why they look so gorgeous when paired together.

-Winnie Harlow stuns in this metallic violet eyeshadow look —it certainly packs a powerful punch and looks even more mesmerizing when photographed.
+Winnie Harlow stuns in this metallic purple eyeshadow look —it certainly packs a powerful punch and looks even more mesmerizing when photographed.
 The boldness of the shadow allows for the rest of the makeup to be minimal, keeping the eyes as the focus.
 Apply a metallic eyeshadow to the lids like Urban Decay's Eyeshadow in Tonic ($20), for the glistening violet lids of your dreams.

 The best way to ensure your shadow stays put and doesn't smudge is to use an eyeshadow primer before applying shadow.
 Urban Decay's Original Eyeshadow Primer Potion ($24), will keep shadow in place for up to 24 hours.

 A smoky, smudgy dramatic violet eye?
 We'll take it.
 Mixing light to deep shades of violet on the eyes is never a bad idea when wanting to wear dressier eye makeup than normal.

 To create a smoky eye look, it's best practice to start by blending darker colors on the lid and work your way up with the lighter colors to create a gradient effect.
 Urban Decay's On The Run Eyeshadow Palette in Bailout ($25) gives an array of tones to mimic this dreamy violet eyeshadow look.